Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Conjugacy with a domain exchange

-For instance, all these hypotheses apply to the proper substitution $\xi$ of Corollary \ref{cor:Pisotsub} associated with a unimodular Pisot substitution on $d$ letters: The statement $i)$ is obvious, the others come from the fact that the space $E^{s}$ is spanned by the eigenspaces associated with the algebraic conjugates $\beta_{1}, \ldots, \beta_{d-1}$ of the Pisot number leading eigenvalue $\beta$ of $M_{\xi}$.
-The unimodular hypothesis implies $\vert \beta \beta_{1} \cdots \beta_{d-1} \vert =1$.
+All these hypotheses apply to the proper substitution $\xi$ of Corollary \ref{cor:Pisotsub} associated with a unimodular Pisot substitution on the alphabet $A$: The existence of $\#A-1$ multiplicatively independent (dynamical) eigenvalues comes from Proposition \ref{prop:vpPisot} and the observation made after it.
+Moreover, Corollary \ref{coro:wPisot} ensures $\dim E^{s} = \#A-1$, and then provides the property \eqref{hypoii}.
+The property \eqref{hypoiii} is due to the fact that the space $E^{s}$ is spanned by the eigenspaces associated with the algebraic conjugates $\beta_{1}, \ldots, \beta_{\#A-1}$ of the leading eigenvalue $\beta$ of $M_{\xi}$ that is a Pisot number.
+The unimodular hypothesis implies $\vert \beta \beta_{1} \cdots \beta_{\#A-1} \vert =1$.

+It is interesting to recall that the W.I.
+Pisot hypothesis is not sufficient to ensure \eqref{hypoii} as illustrated by Example \ref{ex:Solomyak} which is weakly-mixing.
+Let us show it.